-The major research contributions of the OASIS lab fall into three broad overarching domains:
+The primary research contributions of the OASIS lab fall into broad overarching domains:

-- 1. advancing resilience of critical infrastructure systems;
+1. Advance resilience of critical infrastructure systems (CIS);

-- 3. investigating health inequities and social justice issues.
+3. Investigate disaster-induced health burdens and social justice issues

 In the era of data evolution, when there is an increasing availability of big data along with a growing effort from scientific communities to improve data sharing, the importance of leveraging advanced statistical and machine learning algorithms to uncover trends, and patterns and make predictions for different aspects of the health inequities and social injustice issues considering deep uncertainties of the future cannot be overstated.